Indian National Congress Sessions

 - The national word was added in the name of Congress in the Nagpur session of Congress (1891).

-- Bankim Chandra Chatterjee sang the song “Vande-Mataram” composed by him in the Calcutta session of the Congress of 1896.
+- Bankim Chandra Chatterjee sang the song “Vande-Mataram”, which he composed in the Calcutta session of the Congress of 1896.

 - Dada Bhai Nauroji mentioned Swaraj for the first time in his speech in the Calcutta session of Congress (1906).

-- Non-cooperation was proposed by Gandhiji at the Calcutta session of the Congress of 1920.
-This session was presided over by Lala Lajpat Rai..
+- Non-cooperation was proposed by Gandhiji at the 1920 Calcutta Congress session, which was presided over by Lala Lajpat Rai.

-- The goal of achieving self-government with constitutional methods was changed by the goal of achieving Swaraj with non-violent and proper ways in the Nagpur session of Congress (1920).
+- The goal of achieving self-government with constitutional methods was changed to the goal of achieving Swaraj in non-violent and proper ways in the Nagpur session of Congress (1920).

 - C.R.
 Das was elected the president of the Ahmedabad session of Congress (1921) but due to his being in jail, Hakim Ajmal Khan chaired the session.

-- All India Khadi Board was established at Kakinada Conference held in 1923.
+- All India Khadi Board was established at the Kakinada Conference held in 1923.

-- For the first time in the Guwahati Conference of Congress in 1926, it was mandatory to Congress workers to wear khadi.
+- For the first time in the Guwahati Conference of Congress in 1926, Congress workers needed to wear khadi.

 - The Congress session of 1938 took place in the village named Haripura, which was headed by Subhash Chandra Bose.